perevalovds/ofxUniversalMedia/README.md

 Below is some recommendations about choosing the appropriate class method for your needs.

-## ofxUniversalMediaImageStandard class
+## ofxUniversalMediaImage class

-**ofxUniversalMediaImageStandard** class works with images using ofTexture class; it's based on FreeImage for reading and decoding images on CPU.
+**ofxUniversalMediaImage** class works with images using ofTexture class; it's based on FreeImage for reading and decoding images on CPU.
-It's universal, but not super-fast.
+It's universal.
+You can store decoded images in GPU, but it consumes much of memory.
+You can store encoded images in CPU, but it not super-fast decoded.
+Note, **ofxUniversalMediaImageTurgoJpeg** is faster when working with JPEGs, so use it if you work with JPEGS.

-For using for you must to encode your videos to PNG or JPEG sequences, without audio.
+It's appropriate for using as video player, but you must to encode your videos to image sequences, without audio.

 ## ofxUniversalMediaImageTurgoJpeg class

 **ofxUniversalMediaImageTurgoJpeg** class utilizes ofxTurboJpeg addon for reading and decoding JPEG images;
-it's based on ofxTurboJpeg and work with JPEGs very fast on CPU.
+it's based on ofxTurboJpeg and decodes JPEGS very fast compared with ofxUniversalMediaImage, so if you are using JPEG image sequences, in any case it's better choise that **ofxUniversalMediaImage**.

-For using for you must to encode your videos to JPEG sequences, without audio.
+It's appropriate for using as video player, but you must to encode your videos to JPEG image sequences, without audio.

 It requires **ofxTurboJpeg** addon.

-## ofxUniversalMediaVideoStandard class
+## ofxUniversalMediaVideo class

-**ofxUniversalMediaVideoStandard** class utilizes standard **ofVideoPlayer** class.
+**ofxUniversalMediaVideo** class utilizes standard **ofVideoPlayer** class.
 In Windows, it uses DirectShow method and loads all video to CPU, so loops work smoothly.
 Also, it CPU-intensive.
 It supports MPG4 (after installing K-lite codecs pack).